AminetAminet

 # resident C:fitz

-On macOS, install macFUSE:
+On macOS install macFUSE:

 $ brew install macfuse

-On Unixoid Fitz goes into /usr/local/bin:
+On Unixoid Fitz goes to /usr/local/bin:

 $ make all